clcain/nginx-https-proxy/README.md

 # nginx-https-proxy

-Easily secure your local HTTP applications with HTTPS using this nginx configuration that is easily deployed with Docker.
+Easily secure multiple local HTTP applications with HTTPS using this nginx configuration that is easily deployed with Docker.
 Supports automatic certificate generation from Let's Encrypt.

-Must have Docker, docker-compose, and OpenSSL installed to use.
+Must have Docker and docker-compose installed to use.

 ## Installation